Mikebrooke65/Footballplans/Requirements/PROJECT_REQUIREMENTS.md

   - CoachID, TeamID, LessonID, LessonName, DateDelivered, Notes
   - Editable and deletable by coaches
   - Queryable by coach or team for history

+ -**Media:**
   	- Media assets are stored in Azure Blob Storage under structured folders:
  	- Images: `media/images/{LessonID}/` or `media/images/{SkillCategory}/`
  	- Videos: `media/videos/{LessonID}/` or `media/videos/{SkillCategory}/`
   	- MediaURLs field contains full blob URIs or relative paths for each asset
   	- Blob paths should match lesson versioning for caching and rollback support

 ## App Structure